dxlnr/playground/c/fore/README.md

 ./main
 ```

+The built `main` file you find is built with clang and runs a `fore` loop.

 ## Notes

-The for loop keyword `kw_for` is found in `clang/lib/Parse/ParseStmt.cpp`.
+- The for loop keyword `kw_for` is found in `clang/lib/Parse/ParseStmt.cpp`.

-General Definition of the language is defined in `clang/include/clang/Basic/TokenKinds.def`
+- General Definition of the language is defined in `clang/include/clang/Basic/TokenKinds.def`
+- `EmitStmt(S.getInc())` within `clang/lib/CodeGen/CGStmt.cpp` actually does the job.

 ## Additionals